qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

   to the ``smoothgeometry`` and ``buffer`` algorithms.

 There are a number of different parameter types available for input and output.
-Their definitions can be found in processing.h.
-Below is an alphabetically sorted list (see :class:`the Python API documentation
+Below is an alphabetically sorted list:
-<qgis.core.QgsProcessingAlgorithm>` for details).

 * :class:`QgsProcessingParameterBand <qgis.core.QgsProcessingParameterBand>`
 * :class:`QgsProcessingParameterBoolean <qgis.core.QgsProcessingParameterBoolean>`